deadseal001/Regex_Tutorial/README.md

 let regexp = /html`|`php`|`css`|`java(script)?/gi;
 let str = "First HTML appeared, then CSS, then JavaScript";
 alert( str.match(regexp) ); // 'HTML', 'CSS', 'JavaScript'
 * use with parentheses.
-The OR operator can be used with parathese.
+The OR operator can be used with paratheses.

 For example: